flutter/website/src/docs/release/breaking-changes/renderbox-dry-layout.md

 A new method named `computeDryLayout` was added to the `RenderBox` protocol.
 Subclasses of `RenderBox` are expected to implement it to correctly report their desired size given a set of `BoxConstraints` during intrinsics calculations.
-Subclasses, that implement `computeDryLayout` no longer need to override `performResize`.
+Subclasses that implement `computeDryLayout` no longer need to override `performResize`.

 ## Context